xen-project/xen/docs/misc/xen-command-line.markdown

 Set the logging level for Xen.
 Any log message with equal more more importance will be printed.

 The optional `<rate-limited level>` options instructs which severities should be rate limited.

+### low\_crashinfo
+> `= none | min | all`

+> Default: `none` if not specified at all, or to `min` if `low\_crashinfo` is present without qualification.

+This option is only useful for hosts with a 32bit dom0 kernel, wishing to use kexec functionality in the case of a crash.
+It represents which data structures should be deliberatly allocated in low memory, so the crash kernel may find find them.
+Should be used in combination with `crashinfo_maxaddr`.

 ### max\_cstate
 ### max\_gsi\_irqs